mdditt2000/kubernetes-1-19/cis 2.3/escalation-checkist/README.md

 - What files/information/logs to gather

     * CIS deployment yaml
-    * resource definition and associated service definition yaml
+    * Associated Service definition along with resource definition
     * Kubernetes or OpenShift logs from the CIS deployment
     * Any AS3 error displayed in the CID deployment logs or restjavad logs on BIG-IP